 Casting Policies

-Theater, Dance, and Performance Studies majors may have a casting advantage because of familiarity with previous experience and training, but it should be understood that it is a competitive audition process, open to all UC Berkeley students.
+3. Theater, Dance, and Performance Studies majors may have a casting advantage from previous experience and training, but it should be understood that it is a competitive audition process and open to all UC Berkeley students.

 Cal State University, East Bay; Mills College; San Francisco State University; Sonoma State University; Holy Names University; John F Kennedy University; and Dominican University of California.

-While UC Extension students are able to enroll in TDPS courses associated with performance, UC Extension Fall Program for Freshmen does NOT allow students to enroll in “elective” courses, and therefore students of the program are ineligible for participation in production.
+5. While UC Extension students are able to enroll in TDPS courses associated with performance, the Fall Program for First Semester (FPF) does not generally allow students to enroll in elective courses, and therefore students of the program are ineligible for participation in production.

 Participant Rights & Responsibilities